 Here’s one way to picture how long pi is: If you printed out pi to a billion decimal values, in 12-point font, you’d need a piece of paper that stretched halfway across the United States, from Kansas to New York City.

 Celebrate Pi Day with a 5K

 Besides being a nice rhyme, a 5K is pretty close to 3.14 miles in length (it’s 3.10686 miles, to be exact).
-So schools and communities around the country typically host 3.14 mile runs on or near Pi Day every year.
-There are plenty of virtual ones to participate in for Pi Day 2021!
+Some schools and communities around the country host 3.14 mile runs on or near Pi Day every year.

 Better yet, celebrate pi with pie

 It’s already a Pi Day tradition: pie in all its glory!
 Pizza pie, pot pie, shepherd’s pie and of course, dessert pie.
 Just make sure it’s round!